christophe-bazin/boilerplate-react-app/README.md

 ```

 #### **Supabase Local Development** (optional)
-For local Supabase development, use the example configuration provided in `supabase/config.example.toml`.
+For local Supabase development with `npx supabase start`, you can optionally create a `supabase/config.toml` file.
+Use the example configuration provided in `supabase/config.example.toml` as a starting point.

+> **Note**: Local Supabase setup is only needed if you want to develop offline or test migrations locally.
+Most development can be done directly against your Supabase project.

 ### 🎨 Theme System
 - **Light/Dark/System modes** - Automatically follows OS preference